CraftAcademyLabs/ca_course/ionic/the_back-end.md

 ```
 We use `protect_from_forgery with: :null_session` to avoid running into an `ActionController::InvalidAuthenticityToken` exception.

-When you make a request from some other client, like a Angular app accessing a REST service, you will get errors by default, since you do not have the secret token.
+When you make a request from an external client, like a Angular app accessing a REST service, you will get errors by default, since you do not have the secret token.
 Rails allows you to alter the behavior when the secret isn't sent in your request.
 By default it throws an exception, but you can change it to just set the session to NULL

 We also want to add the [`rack-cors`](https://github.com/cyu/rack-cors) gem to allow external clients to access our application.
 Add the dependency to your `Gemfile`.